-Brazilian Banking Trojan Which Delivering under the name vm.png through Spam Email Champaign Allow to Hijack Victims Device and attackers send himself Victims Funds.
+Brazilian Banking Trojan Which Delivering under the name vm.png through Spam Email campaigns, allows attackers to Hijack victim devices and attackers send himself Victims Funds.

 An old banking fraud toolkit first discovered by IBM Trusteer in January 2015 has reared its ugly head again, this time in the form of a trojan called Boleto which uses overlay technique to dupe consumers of their banking details and even money.